-While batteries in Ring Video Doorbells, Ring Stick Up Cams, and Spotlight Cam Batteries can go between six and 12 months between recharges with normal use, this is dependent on a number of factors.
+While batteries in Ring devices can go months between recharges with normal use, this is dependent on a number of factors in your home's environment such as the local weather and the number of activities captured.
 This article will detail some of the factors that may cause your battery to require more frequent recharges.

 The Local Weather

 At temperatures below 40°F, lithium polymer batteries are less effective at holding a charge.
 Since Ring Doorbell, Ring Stick Up Cam, and Spotlight Cam Battery use lithium polymer batteries, when the temperature drops below 40°F, it may be necessary to charge your Ring product more often.

 Battery performance will return to normal once the weather warms up and remains above freezing.

 The more events captured by your Ring Doorbell, Ring Stick Up Cam, and Spotlight Cam Battery, the more your battery is used to power the live HD Video stream to your device.
 Even if you do not answer the call, video is still sent from your Ring product to the Ring servers.

 If your device is capturing an excessive number of events each day, you may need to recharge your battery sooner.

 In addition, the battery is also drained each time you use the Live View to look or speak through your camera.